sardine-ai/moon-service/readme.md

 - Function: camelCase

 ## Features
-to use a feature make sure your server is running
+to use a feature make sure your server is running and make sure `TEMP_API_KEY` is set in the headers under the `X-API-Key` key.

 ### Transfer Funds
 _This feature allows crypto backend to send api requests to wallet service to transfer funds to different addresses in different currencies_